Clinical Services

 Clinical Service Forms

-If you would like to prepare for your upcoming appointment by completing the appropriate patient registration form prior to your visit, please print out a patient registration form for each patient, fill in the information requested, and bring the completed form with you to your appointment along with an insurance card and valid ID.
+If you would like to prepare for your upcoming appointment, you can do so by completing the patient registration form and the form(s) for the corresponding service prior to your visit, please print out the corresponding form(s) for each patient, fill in the information requested, and bring the completed form(s) with you to your appointment along with an insurance card and valid ID.

 If you are a parent or legal guardian sending your child with a non-custodial adult, please fill out the Minor Medical Treatment Authorization Form and have them bring it along with the completed patient form.